 Hospitality is not a subtle invitation to adopt the life style of the host, but the gift of a chance for the guest to find his own."

-Let us continue to challenge each other to make hospitality a way of life here at St. Thomas More!
+As we begin to walk through this year of 2007, may we continue to challenge each other, and support each other in our efforts in making hospitality a way of life here at St. Thomas More!